otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/week-11.1-platformer-2-parallax-scrolling/README.md

 | `Infinite Horizontal` | `bool`  | Whether to loop the layer horizontally                                             |
 | `Scroll Speed`        | `float` | Automatic horizontal scroll per second (0 = no auto-scroll)                        |

----

-## Exercises

----

-### Task 1 — Layer Your Scene

-Add at least four parallax layers to your platformer level with different `parallaxFactor` values.
-Play the scene and tune the values until the depth feels convincing.
-Toggle `infiniteHorizontal` on and off to observe the difference.

----

-### Task 2 — Foreground Parallax

-Add a layer in front of the player (a higher sorting order than the player sprite) with a `parallaxFactor` greater than `1`.
-This simulates nearby objects such as tall grass or cave stalactites.

-> **Hint:** Make sure the foreground sprite has transparent gaps so the player remains visible behind it.
-A `parallaxFactor` of `1.2` to `1.5` is a good starting range.

----

-### Task 3 — Cloud Layer

-Add a cloud layer that scrolls automatically using the `scrollSpeed` field, giving the impression of wind.
-Combine it with `infiniteHorizontal` so the clouds loop seamlessly.

-> **Hint:** Set `parallaxFactor` to a low value like `0.1` so the clouds are also affected by camera movement in addition to their auto-scroll.
-Adjust `scrollSpeed` in Play mode to find a speed that feels natural for your level's atmosphere.